Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Methodology

-Our feature extraction model handles each component, that is, trend, seasonal, and residual, independently.
-For each component, we extract and combine three types of features, namely date-time, spatial, and temporal features.
+The first module of DST is responsible for feature extraction.
+This module handles each component, i.e., trend, seasonal, and residual, separately.
+Specifically, for each component, we extract and then combine three types of features, namely spatial and temporal features and date-time embedding.
+The result is passed as input to the forecasting module, which generates the final output for that component.
+Figure~\ref{fig:spatiotemporal} shows DST's feature extraction and forecasting modules.

-The date-time features are processed through a linear layer to capture some temporal patterns.
-Simultaneously, spatial and temporal features are extracted from the input data.
-These temporal and spatial features are then combined and passed on to the forecasting module that uses them to generate the final output.
-Fig.~\ref{fig:spatiotemporal} is a schematic diagram of the feature extraction module.
+To make the date-time embedding, we form a series ($X_\text{time}$) by putting the timestamps of input data points in a sequence.
+We then pass this to an encoder that uses 1D convolution to produce the date-time embedding.
+Simultaneously, spatial and temporal features are extracted from the input data $X^{t,l}$.
+These temporal and spatial features are then combined and fed to the forecasting module as written below: